-The Week That Was
+The Week That Was:

-Power Rankings (last week’s ranking in parentheses)
+Power Rankings (last week’s rankings in parentheses)

 Drake invited themselves to the Creighton and Wichita State party while the rest of the league tries to position itself for the MVC Tournament that is about a month away.

 - Creighton (20-2, 10-1) (1): Creighton continues to roll along with a ten-game winning streak entering Wednesday’s action.
 There has been some debate based on statistics that Wichita State is a better team than Creighton.
 They may seem similar with schedules, but the Bluejays do own a win over the Shockers in Wichita.
 The one concern for Creighton however, is the turnovers and sloppy play as of late.
 The Bluejays had 19 turnovers against Bradley and were able to win, but at some point, those miscues could catch up with them.
 It is their teamwork that keeps winning games.

 - Wichita State (18-4, 9-2) (2): The Shockers hit a stumbling block in their triple-OT loss against Drake and then were assigned to play at Davidson in the BracketBusters later this month.
 These two things were probably not something they wanted, although coach Gregg Marshall gets to go a little closer to home.
 One asset to Wichita State is its depth, but in the loss to Drake, Marshall only played about seven players throughout the game.
 Also, despite Garrett Stutz’s back problems, he logged a staggering 50 minutes in that game.
 Read the rest of this entry »